 Some are called rabbits.
 Others?
 Elephants.
-There are plenty of words to describe the battery-powered pleasure centers that are tucked in bedside drawers everywhere, but they're best known by one word: vibrators.
+There are plenty of words to describe the battery-powered pleasure centers that are tucked in bedside drawers everywhere, but they're best known as vibrators.

-3. You've got to believe!
-Having confidence in the power of your battery-powered friend can do wonders.
 In one research study, women who had positive beliefs regarding their vibrators — and had used them within the previous 30 days — reported higher levels of sexual satisfaction.
-That means more arousal, lubrication and better orgasms.
+That means more arousal and better orgasms.

 4. They can get dirty.

 No, we aren't talking the kinky kind of dirty; we're talking the "need to be cleaned" kind.
 Think about where that vibrator has been and then think about the last time you gave it a good wipe down.
 Sorry if we're grossing you out, it's just the truth, ladies.

 There is such a thing as sex toy cleaner, but for those of us not looking for high-end help, soap will do just fine.
 In general, just wet a cloth with warm, soapy water and wipe off your toy (just avoid the battery compartment and control area).

 A nice, expensive vibrator will last you a good, long while — but not forever.
 The cheaper ones will last for about one year if used semi-regularly.
 And if a vibe is made with a jelly or rubber, it absolutely must be tossed after one year, no matter how much it cost.

 Such materials harbor bacteria so keeping them longer than a year is bad news for lady parts.
 The good news is that more high-end vibrators often come with warranties, so if something breaks (perhaps from overuse?), replacement is possible.